oktadev/okta-aspnet-mvc-example/README.md

-# ASP.NET 4.x + Okta
+# ASP.NET MVC + Okta

-This example shows how to use Okta, OpenID Connect, and ASP.NET 4.x+ MVC.
+This example shows how to use Okta, OpenID Connect, and ASP.NET MVC 4.x+.

 You can follow an **[interactive quickstart](https://developer.okta.com/quickstart/#/okta-sign-in-page/dotnet/aspnet4)** for this project to see how it was created.